saboor989/5443-Big-Data-saboor/Program1-writeup.md

 * in the end the the closing flower brace to indicate the end of object with many arrays with key value pairs.

 The important thing here is , reading line by line of the file which helps in preventing some data handling problems.
+The memory useage and time consumption to convert big files are a factor to be considered while implementing and converting the files.

 Zip and Gzip the files